This information will help you get ready for your upper endoscopy.

 - Endoscopy Suite at Memorial Hospital (MSK’s main hospital)

 1275 York Avenue (between East 67th and East 68th Streets)

 Take the M elevator to the 2nd Floor.
 Enter the Endoscopy Suite through the glass doors.

 Middletown, NJ 07748

-When it’s time for your procedure, you will be brought into the procedure room and helped onto an exam table.
-You will be attached to equipment to monitor your heart, breathing, and blood pressure.
-You will also receive oxygen through your nose.
-A mouth guard will be placed over your teeth to protect them.
+When it’s time for your procedure, you’ll go into the procedure room and be helped onto an exam table.
+Your healthcare provider will set up equipment to monitor your heart, breathing, and blood pressure.
+You’ll get oxygen through a thin tube that rests below your nose.
+You’ll also get a mouth guard placed over your teeth to protect them.

-You will receive anesthesia through your IV, which will make you fall asleep.
-Once you are asleep, your doctor will pass the endoscope through your mouth, down your esophagus, into your stomach, and into your small intestine.
-Your doctor will take biopsies if necessary, then remove the endoscope.Back to top
+You’ll get anesthesia through your IV, which will make you fall asleep.
+Once you’re asleep, your doctor will pass the endoscope through your mouth, down your esophagus, into your stomach, and into your small intestine.
+Your doctor will take biopsies if needed, then remove the endoscope.Back to top

 After Your Procedure

-Do not drink alcoholic beverages for 24 hours after your procedure.Back to top
+Don’t drink alcoholic drinks for 24 hours (1 day) after your procedure.Back to top

 - Weakness, faintness, or both